Keyboard shortcuts

 end

-Dispatchers may be composed in many ways.
+Dispatchers may be composed in any number of creative ways.

 Direct Usage in Zizq::Worker